Vietnam.vn - Nền tảng quảng bá Việt Nam

 As for Canada, Ms. Bui Thi Thuy Ngoc, a representative of Confederation College (Canada) in Vietnam, said that this market is facing many challenges, especially since the Canadian government suddenly stopped the study abroad program without financial proof (SDS) at the end of last year.
 Having to prove financial resources again, which requires a long time to prepare, has made many families confused and forced to change their choices, according to Ms. Ngoc.

-"The number of students interested in studying in Canada has decreased significantly," Ngoc shared, but added that the market is on the path to recovery, especially when the process of issuing admission letters and visa approvals is being accelerated more than before.
+"The number of students interested in Canada has decreased significantly," Ms. Ngoc shared, but added that the market is on the way to recovery, especially when the process of issuing admission letters and visa approvals is being accelerated more than before.

 In other positive news, Canada has launched several new immigration pathways, and the re-election of the previous government has helped to keep them stable.
-Among them, the Rural Community Immigration Pilot (RCIP) does not require work experience if applicants have studied for at least two years; and the Regional Economic Development through Immigration (REDI) pilot is open until the end of 2025.
+Among them, the Rural Community Immigration Pilot (RCIP) does not require applicants to have work experience if they have studied for at least two years; and the Regional Economic Development through Immigration (REDI) pilot is open until the end of 2025.

 Du học các nước nói tiếng Anh có khó hơn khi chính sách thay đổi? - Ảnh 2.